NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 -----------------------
 The `dist_checkpointing.save` function is the only entry point for checkpoint saving.
 It requires providing a sharded state dict to save and saving strategies for handling different entities (see `Save and load strategies`_ for detailed explanation).
-The sharded state dict is processed in the following way:
+The sharded state dict is processed in the following way (see also `save` function `documentation <https://docs.nvidia.com/megatron-core/developer-guide/latest/api-guide/dist_checkpointing.html#module-core.dist_checkpointing.serialization>`_):

 1. The ShardedTensorFactories are applied.
 2. The LocalNonPersistentObjects are extracted from the sharded state dict and ignored.